psteinroe/postgres-async-trigger/README.md

 Here, we move the `when` clauses into `if` clauses, and add the job to the list of jobs if it evaluates to true.
 The Graphile Worker then picks up the batched job, and forwards the payloads based on the `tg_name`.
 Note that this sample is missing a few details, but more on that later.

-We did a quick proof of concept and the results were promising.
-But we are not there yet.
+We did a quick proof of concept and the database load was decreasing!
+But scalability is just the first problem we set out to solve.
 The database triggers are boilerplate, and we do not want to require a new migration every time we implement a side-effect anymore.

-## Implementing Async Triggers
+## Crafting the DX: Implementing Async Triggers

-The core idea of async triggers is to bootstrap the DDL for the database triggers that check the conditions for each subscription and insert a batch job.
-The developer declares an async trigger using a simple DSL that is very similar to its equivalent in SQL.
+Our goal with async triggers is to have a single place where a developer implements, tests and registers side-effects.
+For each trigger, we want to bootstrap the DDL for the actual database trigger that checks the conditions for each subscription and inserts a batch job.
+The DSL we came up with is very similar to its equivalent in SQL:

 ```ts
 import { builder } from '../../builder';